How Rombit uses Deep Learning and NVIDIA’s Jetson platform to make existing CCTV cameras smarter

 Linux for Tegra (Linux4Tegra, L4T) is a GNU/Linux based system software distribution by Nvidia for the Nvidia Tegra processor series such as used in the Nvidia Jetson board series. (source)

 L4T stands for ‘Linux for Tegra’.
 It’s a Linux based system software distribution by Nvidia for the Nvidia Tegra processor series.
 Those are used in the Jetson Nano.
 It’s already a part of NVIDIA Jetpack and can thus also be built independently into a Docker image.
 Which will be explained later.

 CUDA® is a parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs). (source)

 As stated above, CUDA is needed to run your inference and/or application code onto your GPU.
 Which of course is needed with a Jetson Nano.
 It will allow you to take advantage of certain libraries such as their BLAS library, to get the most optimal GPU performance.
 If you want to know more, they have a YouTube video.

 NVIDIA Container Runtime

 The NVIDIA Container Runtime introduced here is our next-generation GPU-aware container runtime. (source)

 The NVIDIA Container Runtime can be used with Docker and enables the usage of CUDA on your device.
-With their own words, it is a next-generation GPU-aware container runtime that enables portability in Docker images that leverage NVIDIA GPUs.
+In their own words: it is a next-generation GPU-aware container runtime, that enables portability in Docker images that leverage NVIDIA GPUs.